Go to main content

 Promising new beta cell treatment

-The DIAGNODE-3 clinical trial is recruiting people recently diagnosed with type 1 diabetes to see if the immunotherapy drug Diamyd preserves insulin-producing cells as well as improves time in range.
-New forms of treatment like Diamyd could be an important prevention tool by stopping the destruction of beta cells in those with a new diagnosis of type 1 diabetes.
+The DIAGNODE-3 trial is recruiting people recently diagnosed with type 1 diabetes to see if the immunotherapy drug Diamyd preserves insulin-producing cells and improves time in range.
+New forms of treatment like Diamyd could be an important prevention tool by stopping the destruction of beta cells in those newly diagnosed with type 1 diabetes.

 Medication to prevent nighttime lows

 The ZONE study is investigating whether an injectable drug, ZT-01, could prevent nighttime hypoglycemia in people with type 1 diabetes.
-ZT-01 works by increasing the amount of glucagon – a hormone produced naturally in the body when blood sugars drop – produced during hypoglycemia (low blood sugar).
+ZT-01 works by increasing the amount of glucagon – a hormone produced naturally in the body when blood sugars drop – produced during hypoglycemia episodes.
+In previous studies, 90% of participants saw increased glucagon levels after ZT-01 treatment, with no serious health events reported.

 Medications to prevent kidney disease

-Learn more about type 1 diabetes research and treatments:
+Learn more about type 1 diabetes research and treatments here: